MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 6. To select an email template, select a template from the **Template** drop-down list.
 By default, **Default Template** is selected.
 More information: [Use email templates](#use-email-templates).

 7. When you're ready to send your survey, select **Send**.

+> [!NOTE]
+> In this preview, you can send a survey invitaion to maximum 100 recipients.

 ## Insert survey link